Looking to improve your welding skills and knowledge? Look no further!

 71. What are weld symbols?
 How many parts does the weld symbol consist of?

-The code indicating the welding method, weld form and weld size on the drawing is called weld symbol.
+The symbol on a drawing that indicates the welding method, weld form, and weld size is known as a weld symbol.

 72. Describe the type of weld?